 - Place blackcurrants into sterilised Kilner type jar and lightly mash with potato masher to break them up a bit so they'll release their flavour

 - Add the star anise, cinnamon stick and sugar

 - Seal jar and shake well

-- Place in a dark cupboard and shake every day for a week to dissolve sugar then leave for another week
+- Place in a dark cupboard and shake every day for a week to dissolve sugar and let the flavours infuse

 - Pour liquid through a double layer of kitchen paper and a sieve, let it drip slowly and do not squeeze